ora0600/confluent-rbac-hands-on/labs/Lab3.md

 ```
 You can doublecheck this setting in Control Center: Login as Peter -> go my Role Assignment -> Choose Kafka Cluster -> click on Group tab

-2) Now as user peter lets authorize eagle_team with DeveloperRead to access topics with "eagle_" prefix and consumer group "eagle_" prefix
+2) Now as user peter lets authorize eagle_team with DeveloperRead to access topics with "eagle_" prefix:
 ```bash
 # Check KAFKA_ID is set
 echo $KAFKA_ID